tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what are your views on divorce?
 - what are your views on separation?
 - do you believe marriage can last forever? why or why not?
+- what are the vital ingredients of a strong marriage?
 - describe your marriage proposal.
 Was your significant other surprised?
 - who could you trust and depend on during your life?
 How did these individuals help you?
 - when did you decide to marry?